iLib-js/ilib-loctool-webos-qml/README.md

 ilib-webos-loctool-qml is a plugin for the loctool allows it to read and localize qml files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.7.0
+* Update to use first argument of `qsTranslate()` as a context value instead of file name.

 v1.6.0
 * Updated dependencies. (loctool: 2.21.0)
 * Updated not to load common data repeatedly if it's loaded from another plugin in a project.